tvergho/tvergho/README.md

 # Hi there, I'm Tyler 👋
 ## About Me
-- 🎓 Pursuing a master's in computer science at **Dartmouth College**, specializing in research on large language and generative audio models.
+- 🎓 Pursuing a master's in computer science at **Dartmouth College**, researching large language and generative audio models.
 Graduated last year with a bachelor's degree in computer science.
 - 💼 Software Engineer at [CivicBell](https://civicbell.com/), where I lead a team to create impactful civic engagement solutions.
 - 🌱 I’m currently diving deep into generative AI, exploring the intersections of machine learning, creativity, and human-computer interaction.
 - 🚀 Previous experience includes software engineering internships at AWS (the DynamoDB Streams team) and Canopy, an SF-based startup.
 I also work part-time as a freelancer, where I've built sites for organizations like [TroutRoutes](https://maps.troutinsights.com/) and the [Dartmouth IDEA Lab](https://dartmouthidea.org/).